 It happens to all of us.
 Barring a major injury, we don’t know exactly when it occurs.
 But there is a moment when we’re at our strongest, and for years afterward we may hang tantalizingly close to that mark, but we’ll never top it.
 We peaked.
-When, on average, does it happen?
-Two surveys reveal answers.
+When, on average, does it happen for men and women who train with weights?
+We looked at elite weightlifters, powerlifters, and strongmen to reveal answers.

 POWERLIFTERS & WEIGHTLIFTERS